bit-bots/YOEO/.github/ISSUE_TEMPLATE/1_bug_report.md

 <!--- Please provide context, as this streamlines the debugging process.
 Mark the correct cases and follow the instructions. -->
 - [ ] I have installed this repo manually and the issue occurred on this commit:
 <!--- Get the current commit hash either from the first printout of the program or by executing the following command: 'git rev-parse --short HEAD' -->
-- [ ] I have installed this repo via `PIP` and the issue occurred on version: <!--- Get the current version number by executing the following command: 'pip show pytorchyolo' -->
+- [ ] I have installed this repo via `PIP` and the issue occurred on version: <!--- Get the current version number by executing the following command: 'pip show yoeo' -->
 - [ ] The issue occurred when using the following .cfg model:
     - [ ] `yolov3`
     - [ ] `yolov3-tiny`